 In India, the growth rate of digital spending is slower, but the growth prospects are better compared to print or TV advertising spending.

-The evolution of social media marketing Since Facebook launched in 2004 and YouTube a year later, social media has existed for more than a decade.
+The evolution of social media marketing Since Facebook launched in 2004 and YouTube a year later, social media has existed for over a decade.

 Internet platforms appeared in the 1990s when they were limited to online chat rooms, message boards, and e-mail.

 Today’s major social networks reach millions (sometimes billions), including Facebook, Reddit, Twitter, Instagram, Pinterest, Snapchat, and TikTok.
-Since the early 2000s, social media marketing has undergone an interesting shift in its volatile journey.
+Since the early 2000s, social media marketing has undergone an exciting shift in its volatile journey.